What is 45 CFR § 164.530?

 #1 – Designate a HIPAA Privacy Officer

-With the exception of Group Health Plans, all other Covered Entities and Business Associates must designate a HIPAA Privacy Officer.
+With the exception of Group Health Plans, all covered entities and qualifying business associates must designate a HIPAA Privacy Officer.
 The HIPAA Privacy Officer is responsible for developing and implementing HIPAA policies and procedures, and is also (usually) the point of contact for patients if they have a complaint about accessing or amending their healthcare records.

-#2 – Train Staff on HIPAA Policies and Procedures
+#2 – Provide Training on HIPAA Policies and Procedures

 #3 – Implement Appropriate Administrative, Physical, and Technical Safeguards

-This very brief standard demands a lot, as it requires Covered Entities and Business Associates to “reasonably safeguard PHI from any intentional or unintentional use” that violates HIPAA.
-The standard also requires that safeguards are put in place to limit incidental disclosures (i.e., more than the Minimum Necessary Standard) – although no guidance is provided on how to do this.
+This very brief standard demands a lot, as it requires covered entities and qualifying business associates to “reasonably safeguard PHI from any intentional or unintentional use” that violates HIPAA.
+The standard also requires that safeguards are put in place to limit incidental disclosures (i.e., more than the Minimum Necessary) – although no guidance is provided on how to do this.

 #4 – Processes for Patient Complaints to the Covered Entity